-Federal law imposes penalties for bank fraud of up to 30 years of imprisonment and fines of up to one million dollars.
+Bank fraud, whether it is charged as such or described under a theory of mail or wire fraud, carries maximum penalties under federal law of up to 30 years of imprisonment and fines of up to one million dollars.

-Mortgage fraud occurs when an individual or group of individuals engage in deception by an intentional misrepresentation or omission to induce the funding, purchase, or insurance of a mortgage loan or the terms relating to it.
+Mortgage fraud is not criminalized by a separate federal statute.
+Instead, federal authorities typically charge it under a theory of bank, mail, or wire fraud.
+That aside, mortgage fraud generally occurs when an individual or group of individuals use intentional misrepresentations or omissions to induce the funding, purchase, or insurance of a mortgage loan or the terms relating to it.

 The potential penalties that may be imposed for a conviction related to mortgage fraud vary depending on the specific underlying charges.
 Because mortgage fraud commonly involves allegations of misrepresentations directed toward financial institutions, the penalty may include a maximum sentence of 30 years and a $1,000,000 fine.
 In general, these federal offenses are classified as felonies and carry the potential of significant fines and jail time.